szporwolik/perun/README.md

 # Perun for DCS World

-This toolset extracts data from DCS World server and export it to local json file and UDP port. **Optional** windows app puts JSON data to MySQL database.
+This toolset extracts data from DCS World server and sends information to the local Json file and UDP port.

-Additionaly windows app can be used to merge LotATC and DCS SRS data in one database making Perun for DCS World ultimate integration tool for server admins.
+Provided windows app puts JSON data to MySQL database.
+Additionaly Perun windows app can be used to merge LotATC and DCS SRS data in one database making Perun for DCS World wannabe ultimate integration tool for the server admins.

-## Getting Started

-You can use this toolkit with or without Windows app.
-Simple DCS export scripts will create JSON file which can be used for further processing, by default this file is created in Scripts\Json folder located in your Saved Games DCS folder tree.
+However this software is intended to be used by experienced users - the output is data Json and MySQL; you will need to process/display it yourself.

 ### Prerequisites